RACV Logo

 Day 13: Dharamsala (McLeod Ganj)

 Today, visit the fascinating Norbulingka Institute, developed to train Tibetan refugees in skills needed to preserve the traditional arts and crafts of Tibet.
-Its grounds feature a beautiful temple and several workshops where you can see woodcarving, painting, and needlework in action.
-Then make your way to the Tsuglag Khang complex to see the Dalai Lama’s temple.
-You may also like to visit the Losel Doll Museum, which is a great way to learn about the daily lives and customs of people all over Tibet.
+Its grounds feature an intricate temple and several workshops where you can see woodcarving, painting and needlework in action.
+Then, make your way to the Tsuglag Khang complex to see the Dalai Lama’s temple.
+You may also like to visit the Losel Doll Museum to learn about the daily lives and customs of Tibetan people.

 Day 14: Amritsar

-Today, travel down the mountains to Amritsar, situated in the heart of the fertile plain known as India's ‘breadbasket’ and the centre of Sikhism in India.
-Tour the sights and wander through the rambling streets and bazaars of the Old City by foot.
-Explore the Golden Temple (Harmandir Sahib), which sits in the middle of a sacred lake.
-Listen to the soothing sounds of the devout chanting verses from the Sikh holy book – the Guru Granth Sahib.
+Today, travel down the mountains to Amritsar, situated in the heart of the fertile plain known as India's ‘breadbasket.’
+Amritsar is the largest city in Punjab and the centre of Sikhism in India.
+With your group, wander through the rambling streets and bazaars of the Old City on foot before you explore the Golden Temple (Harmandir Sahib), which sits in the middle of a sacred lake.
+Soak up the soothing sounds of the devout chanting verses from the Sikh holy book – the Guru Granth Sahib.

 Day 15: Amritsar – Overnight train

-Visit Jallianwala Bagh – the site of the tragic 1919 massacre that played a vital role in India's independence.
-Then head out to the India–Pakistan border to witness the pomp and circumstance of the daily flag ceremony – a military practice that the security forces of India and Pakistan have followed since 1959.
-Tonight, take an overnight sleeper train from Amritsar to Haridwar.
+Journey to the Jallianwala Bagh this morning – the site of the tragic 1919 massacre that played a vital role in India's independence.
+Then, head out to the India–Pakistan border to watch the daily flag ceremony that has been followed since 1959.
+This famous military practice garners crowds every day who come to watch as the security forces of India and Pakistan engage in an elaborate ceremony of bowing, chanting, marching and high kicks.
+Tonight, you’ll take an overnight sleeper train from Amritsar to Haridwar.

 Day 16: Rishikesh

-After pulling into Haridwar in the morning, there’s a 1-hour drive to Rishikesh.
-Check in to your hotel before going on an orientation walk with your leader.
-Pay a visit to the faded but mural-lined walls of Chaurasi Kutia – the ashram made internationally famous (long with Rishikesh by association) when the Beatles visited in the 1960s.
-Explore the crumbling beauty of the former ashram, now covered in graffiti related to the band and counterculture.
-In the evening, take a stroll along the holy Ganges River as temple bells ring and the nightly fire ritual of Ganga Aarti begins.
+Disembark in Haridwar this morning, then drive to Rishikesh and check in to your hotel.
+Later today, you have the chance to go on an orientation walk with your leader to see the mural-lined walls of Chaurasi Kutia – the ashram made internationally famous when the Beatles visited in the 1960s.
+In the evening, take a stroll along the holy Ganges River, where you’ll hear the ringing of the temple bells and watch as the nightly fire rituals of Ganga Aarti begin.

 Day 17: Rishikesh – River Ganges